Are you on Light Duty or Out of Work because of a Job Injury?

 When your treating physician places you on light or restricted duty, and your employer can’t find or create a job for your within the parameters of the restrictions, then you are entitled to temporary and total disability, often called “TTD”.
 Generally, these are weekly payment for your time out of work and usually amount to two-thirds of your gross average weekly wage before the injury.
 The TTD checks are also tax-free.
 The weekly payments continue until you are able to return to work.

-For Help dealing with doctors, employers, and understanding temporary total disability, contact a South Carolina Workers Compensation attorney at the Goings Law Firm, today!
+For Help dealing with doctors, employers, and understanding temporary total disability, contact a South Carolina Workers Compensation attorney at the Goings Law Firm, LLC, today!

 If you have been injured on the job, it is best to hire an attorney as soon as possible to ensure that your workers compensation claim is properly filed and that you get the medical treatment and compensation that you deserve.
 A lawyer from the Goings Law Firm, LLC, can help you fight to get the workers’ compensation benefits you need.
 If your employer is from South Carolina or you were injured in South Carolina on the job, contact us today by calling (803) 350-9230 so that we can help you navigate the claim and hearing process.